PaulRitsche/DL_Track_US/docs/source/installation.rst

 *Step 5.* Create the virtual environment required for DL_Track.

 DL_Track is bound to a specific python version (3.10).
-You now need to open an Anaconda terminal.
-Type the following command in your search window:

-``Anaconda``

-Select the app named "Anaconda Powershell Prompt".
-By clicking on it, a black terminal should appear.
-To create an environment for DL_Track, type the following command in the prompt:
+To create an environment for DL_Track, type the following command in your Git bash terminal:

 ``conda create -n DL_Track python=3.10``